HortonworksUniversity/Security_Labs/HDP-3.0.1-AD-onprem.md

 ```
 beeline> select * from sample_08;
 ```
-- From Ranger audits, and it should show that it is due to the EXPIRES_ON policy
+- Check Ranger audits, and it should show that it is due to the EXPIRES_ON policy

 - Lets disable the policy for now
   -  On the "tags Policies" page, select EXPIRES_ON and click disable